Bad week in social media gets worse; Twitter hammered

 At the same time, it must convince people it’s the go-to platform in social media, even though it is dwarfed right now by Facebook.

-Facebook has more than 2.23 billion users while its apps WhatsApp, Instagram and Messenger each have more than 1 billion.
+Facebook has more than 2.23 billion users while its apps WhatsApp, Instagram and Messenger each have over 1 billion.

+Twitter on Friday reiterated its efforts “to invest in improving the health of the public conversation” on its platform, making the “long-term health” of its service a priority over short-term metrics such as user numbers.

+As part of these efforts, Twitter said that as of May, its systems identified and challenged more than 9 million accounts per week that are potentially spam or automated, up from 6.4 million in December 2017.
+The company has previously disclosed these numbers.

 More like this from vindy.com